andrewblackmon/culture/how-we-work-together.md

 We discourage long and unproductive meetings.
 If you feel like a meeting is necessary, then try to keep it to no more than 30 min.
 If you’re hosting a meeting, provide an agenda to keep things timely and on track.
 The purpose of our meeting agendas are to help keep our egos in check, and interact with each other from a place of wholeness during meetings.

 Start your meetings with a round of check-ins to see how everyone is feeling that day.
 This allows acknowledgement of unspoken emotions - the excitement, concerns, stress, etc. This practice encourages us to be vulnerable and honest with each other.
-Below are some examples of how to start check-ins:
+Here are some examples of how to start check-ins:
 Share a brief story of someone you recently thanked or congratulated.
 Share a story of a mistake or mess up you made in or outside of work.
 Ask everyone to share a joke, or something embarrassing or funny that happened to them recently.